 Duration, funding and form of PhD

 Extending funding from three to 3.5 years as standard to ensure students can develop their wider research and employability skills.
-Targeting our master’s funding at students who don’t already have a social science masters and providing funding to support additional training at the PhD stage for students whose prior training meets some but not all our core training requirements.
+Targeting our master’s funding at students who do not already have a social science masters and providing funding to support additional training at the PhD stage for students whose prior training meets some but not all our core training requirements.

 Equality, diversity and inclusion